Skip to content

 Can I use Bovada in Texas?

 Yes.
 Unlike states such as Michigan and Ohio where Bovada has been restricted following state enforcement actions, Bovada accepts Texas players.
 Texas has no gaming commission with enforcement authority over online gambling operators.
-Bovada is not licensed or regulated in Texas and operates from an offshore jurisdiction.
+However, Bovada is not licensed or regulated in Texas and operates from an offshore jurisdiction.

 Can I buy lottery tickets online in Texas?